DzenanJupic/rustube/README.md

 > **Note**: 0.3.5 is a temporary fix to adapt to changes in the YouTube api (#38).
 Unfortunately this fix does not
 > work for age restricted videos.
 We are working on a fix for that in #39.

-> **Note**: `rustube` is still in development and may see breaking changes!
-It currently still requires a nightly
-> compiler.
-This will change over time.

 ## Overview

 - [Roadmap](#roadmap)